c6o/docs/content/guides/implementation.md

 The install tag should be named {app}-install-main.

-> NOTE: To change the tag prefix from something other than the appliation name, the `tag-prefix` provisioner field can be used as documented [here](/references/appspec.md).
+> NOTE: To change the tag prefix from something other than the application name, the `tag-prefix` provisioner field can be used as documented [here](/references/appspec.md).

 The c6o Store injects the `StoreFlowMediator` mediator as shown.
 The mediator provides access to the provisioner section of the application spec.

-The component can optionally implement a `begin` and `end` method called on panel set up and take down.
+The component can optionally implement a `begin` and `end` method called on the panel set-up and take-down.
 The `end` method returns a boolean to indicate whether the UI passes validation checks.

 An example install web component from the Prometheus installer is shown below.